 The amount of water that comes into the Tacoma Power reservoirs on a regular basis.
 This amount of water flow occurs one out of every two years, or fifty percent of the time.

 Base case

-A set of expectations that represent a "best guess" of the financial outcomes if the expected version of the future should happen.
+A set of financial expectations that represent a "best guess" of the current financial outcomes if unexpected happens.
 The base case assumes that there will not be major policy changes, unforeseen disasters, or other game-changing events.